Salvinia molesta: Cancer research

-Researchers at Stephen F. Austin State University in Nacogdoches, Texas, discovered that extracts of giant salvinia have shown promising signs of inhibiting growth of human cancer cells without destroying nearby healthy ones.
+In 2011, researchers at Stephen F. Austin State University in Nacogdoches, Texas, demonstrated that extracts of giant salvinia show promising signs of inhibiting growth of human cancer cells, without destroying nearby healthy ones.

 Control

-Satellite images are used to identify S. molesta in reservoirs in Texas.
+Satellite imagery has been used to identify S. molesta outbreaks in water reservoirs across Texas.

 Biological control

-The weevil species Cyrtobagous salviniae, found in the native distribution of S. molesta, is being studied as a biocontrol.
+The weevil species Cyrtobagous salviniae, native to South America and found in the distribution of S. molesta, has been studied as a possible biocontrol agent.
 C. salvinae was first used as a biological control in Australia at Lake Moondarra, a recreational lake in Mount Isa, Queensland in 1980.
-By mid-1981, the weevil had reduced the population to a few small patches.
-It ate the leaves of the weed, but preferred the buds.
-Its larvae ate the roots, rhizomes, and the buds.
-As the plant died, it turned brown and sank to the bottom of the waterway and decomposed.
-This weevil was used with success in other parts of the world (13 tropical countries) such as the Sepik River in Papua, Sri Lanka, Lake Ossa in Cameroon as part of an AMMCO project to restore African manatee; Wappa Dam in Queensland, and lagoons (e.g. Kakadu National Park) in the Northern Territory, Australia.
-In Australia, the moth Samea multiplicalis was also released in the hopes that it would reduce the size of the weed population.
-While this moth did become established in Australia and spread, it was not effective as a biological control.
+By mid-1981, the weevil had reduced the fern population within the lake to a few small patches.
+The weevil consumes the leaves and buds of the weed, while the larvae eats the roots, rhizomes, and the buds.
+As the plant died, it turned brown, sank to the bottom of the waterway and decomposed.
+The weevil has been successfully used to curb S. molesta outbreaks in other parts of the world, such as the Sepik River in Papua, Sri Lanka, Lake Ossa in Cameroon, Wappa Dam in Queensland, and lagoons in Kakadu National Park), Australia.
+In Australia, the moth Samea multiplicalis was also released in hopes that it would reduce the size of the weed population.
+While this moth did become established in Australia, it was not effective as a biological control.
 A third species, the grasshopper Paulinia acuminata, was considered, but not released in Australia.
-However, this grasshopper has been deliberately released for control of Salvinia molesta in parts of Africa, Sri Lanka and India, and accidentally in Puerto Rico.
-The giant gourami has long been known to prefer S. molesta and feed on it voraciously.
-It has been successfully used to control S. molesta in reservoirs of Sri Lanka.
+However, this grasshopper has been deliberately released in order to control S. molesta in parts of Africa, Sri Lanka and India, and was accidentally released in Puerto Rico.
+The giant gourami has also been known to consume S. molesta in large quantities, and has been successfully used to control the fern's population in reservoirs across Sri Lanka.

 Mechanical control

-Plants are removed by machine or harvesting equipment and by hand; the latter is suitable only for small infestations.
-Harvesting equipment also can encounter difficulties, as it cannot remove all of the infestation, it cannot access shallow areas, and equipment can be inhibited by large masses of the plant.
+In mechanical control methods, outbreaks of S. molesta are removed by machine, with harvesting equipment, or by hand; the latter is suitable only for small infestations.
+Harvesting equipment can encounter difficulties as it cannot remove all of the infestation, cannot access shallow areas, and can be inhibited by large masses of the plant.
 Once removed, the plant must be dried, burnt, or disposed of in a manner that ensures it will not re-enter the waterway.
-Other methods to control the aquatic weed are dredging and chaining.
+Other methods of controlling the spread of the aquatic weed include dredging and chaining.

 Chemical control

-Chemical control on S. molesta is difficult as it does have some resistance to herbicides.
-The chemical fluridon has been successfully used, but it requires prolonged contact and is not effective if it is suddenly diluted by rainwater or any other influx of water.
-Other chemicals, such as hexazinone and diquat and double-chelated copper are used together to kill S. molesta.
+Attempts to chemically control S. molesta have had mixed success, as the plant exhibits a significant resistance to herbicides.
+The aquatic herbicide fluridone has been successfully used to curb the plant's spread, but it requires prolonged contact and is not effective if it is diluted by rainwater or any other influx of water.
+Other chemicals, such as hexazinone, diquat, and double-chelated copper have been used in various combinations to kill S. molesta.

 Prevention

-Bans on the spreading, selling, relocation, and transportation of S. molesta may help the prevention of further spreading.
+Bans on the sale and transportation of S. molesta plants may help prevent further spread of the fern into unaffected waterways.